Remper/re-coding-ws/README.md

 The code in this repository covers the extraction of ISWC authors, mapping the user to category distributon, a number of concealing approaches explained in our paper and the evaluation pipelines to validate our system.

+### Data

+[Here](http://remper.ru/public/wiki_categories.csv.gz) you can find a category distribution for each Wikipedia page that we have used in our paper to produce user interests.

 ### Read the paper

 The latest version of our paper can be found [here](paper.pdf)